Arkleseisure/Alts_code/README.md

 4. Timer to time the games being played, with play and pause buttons in case of necessity.
 5. Skip button to skip a match or go to the next match.

+For anyone just interested in how the matching process works, have a look at the documentation for the "make_match" function, under the Global Functions header below.
+If interested in how it's ensured that different teams end up playing on each part of the rink approximately the same amount, look at the "even_sides" function, under the same header.

 # Docs
 For Altsers who want to improve the code, it may be a good idea to familiarise yourself with the working of the code here.
 The logic for the system is in "Alts_code.py", while the stuff for the pygame display is in "display_module.py".
 If you just want to download and run the code, you can do this on Windows by downloading and running "Alts_code.exe".